Workplace Travel Plans – Do they actually work?

 It’s important to note the above point about the use of technology as it’s often missed unless a specific Workplace Travel Plan champion happens to be interested in new technology.

 Opportunities to unlock new, more compelling modes of mobility using the capabilities of our smartphones have burgeoned in recent years.
 Some obvious examples include apps for live train or bus arrival updates, smart trip-matching for carpoolers, or hailing small, more agile on demand-buses with drivers able to respond in real-time to requests for trips.
 In addition, as we know, the advent of Uber and Lyft has transformed the traveler’s mindset.
 People are now far more comfortable booking transport using their phones — they are even coming to expect it.

 Initial skepticism regarding the effectiveness of Workplace Travel Plans is understandable.
 They require a relatively small capital outlay and the resistance to changing deeply ingrained commuting habits may appear impossible.
 However, research has repeatedly demonstrated that the diligent application of a best-practice approach will yield excellent results.

-Liftango is a corporate rideshare and demand-responsive technology company that believes the future liveability of our cities and regional centers will be determined by the actions organization take today.
-Liftango provides innovative technology to solve parking and congestion problems, minimize staff commuter costs and deliver a sustainable approach to reducing emissions.
-As a result, organizations such as Qantas, University of Newcastle, Central Coast Local Health District and NIB Insurance have benefitted from unique solutions to reduce the environmental and social impacts of congestion caused by single occupancy vehicles.
+Liftango is a corporate rideshare and demand-responsive technology company that believes the future liveability of our cities and regional centers will be determined by the actions organisation take today.
+Liftango provides innovative technology to solve parking and congestion problems, minimise staff commuter costs and deliver a sustainable approach to reducing emissions.
+As a result, organisations such as Qantas, University of Newcastle, Central Coast Local Health District and NIB Insurance have benefitted from unique solutions to reduce the environmental and social impacts of congestion caused by single occupancy vehicles.